2012 Vancouver Whitecaps FC season: January/February

 By finishing last overall in the league table in 2011, the Vancouver Whitecaps received the 2nd overall draft choice in the 2012 MLS SuperDraft and Supplemental Draft.
 The SuperDraft was held on January 12 and the club selected Darren Mattocks with their first-round pick and Chris Estridge with their second-round pick.
 As a Generation Adidas player, Mattocks was already signed to a league contract prior to being drafted.
 The Whitecaps also selected four players in the Supplemental Draft, Gienir Garcia, Greg Klazura, Andrew Fontein and Mark Fetrow.
 Garcia was traded shortly after to Montreal in exchange for the discovery rights to Etienne Barbara.

 Training camp for the 2012 MLS season began in Vancouver on January 23.
 Under new head coach, Martin Rennie, the Vancouver Whitecaps FC underwent a large number of personnel changes both on the pitch and off.
 Rennie replaced assistant coaches Colin Miller and Denis Hamlett with Paul Ritchie, Carl Robinson and Jake DeClute.
 He also acquired several high-profile players to add to the club.
 After signing Lee Young-Pyo and Lee Nguyen in December, the club acquired MLS All-star striker Sébastien Le Toux from the Philadelphia Union on January 31 in exchange for allocation money.
 On February 16 the Whitecaps also announced the signing of Middlesbrough F.C. midfielder, and Scottish international, Barry Robson as their newest designated player, replacing Mustapha Jarju who was released shortly before.
 Robson will join the club in July after his season with Middlesbrough has concluded.

 The Vancouver Whitecaps FC spent ten days training at the Grande Sports World complex in Casa Grande, Arizona for the second consecutive season.
-During the training camp the club played in two friendlies against the Seattle Sounders and Real Salt Lake.
+During the training camp the club played in two friendlies against Seattle Sounders FC and Real Salt Lake.
 Both matches ended in 1–1 draws with Camilo and Darren Mattocks scoring the goals for Vancouver.
 The Whitecaps returned to Vancouver for training and played a friendly against Victoria of the CIS.
 The Whitecaps won the match 2–1.

 On February 21 the Whitecaps began training at the ESPN Wide World of Sports Complex in Orlando, Florida.
 The Whitecaps signed their second-round Supplemental Draft choice, Greg Klazura, on February 22.
 During their two-week training camp in Florida they competed in the Walt Disney World Pro Soccer Classic.
 Vancouver played three group stage matches against Montreal Impact, Houston Dynamo, and Sporting Kansas City.
 They finished the group stage with three wins while scoring seven goals, led by Le Toux with three, and conceding none.